Skip to main content

 Generally, the Texas Ethics Commission does not have jurisdiction to determine whether a candidate for local office is required to file a personal financial statement.
 However candidates for district attorney must file personal financial statements with the Commission.
 Other candidates should contact their local filing authority to determine whether they need to file a personal financial statement.

-21. What has to be on my signs?
+20. What has to be on my signs?

 Most political advertising requires a political advertising disclosure statement and signs designed to be seen from a road must contain a highway right-of-way notice.
 Additionally, non-incumbent candidates must use the word "for" before the name of the office they are seeking.
 Please see the Political Advertising Guide for more specific information.

-22. Where and when can I post my campaign signs?
+21. Where and when can I post my campaign signs?

-23. What are my contribution limits?
+22. What are my contribution limits?

 The state does not have contribution limits for most offices.
 Judicial candidates are subject to contribution limits, which are discussed further in the Campaign Finance Guide for Judicial Candidates.
 Some political subdivisions do impose their own contribution limits, so a candidate should always check with the local authority to see if any relevant limits apply.

-24. What are my restrictions on fundraising?
+23. What are my restrictions on fundraising?

 All candidates are prohibited from accepting contributions from a corporation or labor organization and from accepting a cash contribution exceeding $100.
 Candidates are also prohibited from accepting anonymous contributions, so for this reason, fundraising strategies like contribution jars are discouraged.
 For more information about fundraising, see the Political Fundraising Guide.

-25. How do I correct a report?
+24. How do I correct a report?

-A filer may correct a report filed with the Texas Ethics Commission or a local filing authority at any time.
-If you are required to file reports electronically with the Ethics Commission, then reports can be corrected through the software by selecting the option to "Correct a Filed Report."
+A filer may correct a report filed with the TEC or a local filing authority at any time.
+If you are required to file reports electronically with the TEC, then reports can be corrected through the software by selecting the option to "Correct a Filed Report."
 If you qualify to file reports on paper with the Ethics Commission, then you will need to submit a correction affidavit, an affidavit for electronic filing exemption, and the pages of the report that are being corrected.
 If you are required to file reports with a local filing authority, you will need to submit a correction affidavit and the pages of the report that are being corrected.
 Depending on the type of report that is being corrected, you should use the appropriate correction affidavit form found at the Forms/Instructions▾Candidate/Officeholders tab at the top of this page.

 Yes for a surcharge.
 Members of the public may make an open records request for specified copies of reports.
 There is a fee for copies.

-27. May someone who files with a local filing authority file electronically?
+26. May someone who files with a local filing authority file electronically?